Isaiah Chapter 55

 Isaiah 55:10 “For as the rain cometh down, and the snow from heaven, and returneth not thither, but watereth the earth, and maketh it bring forth and bud, that it may give seed to the sower, and bread to the eater:”

 The rain ministers to the people upon the earth.
 God controls the rain and the snow, as He does everything else.
-Without the rain, we would not have crops to grow, or flowers that bloom.
+Without the rain, we would not have crops growing, or flowers blooming.
 The rain is a gift from God to mankind.

-The sun draws it back up into the heavens in a vapor, then it rains again.
+The sun draws water back up into the heavens in a vapor, then it rains again.
 Without the rain, we would not have bread for our table.
 Nothing grows without sunshine and rain.

 Isaiah 55:11 “So shall my word be that goeth forth out of my mouth: it shall not return unto me void, but it shall accomplish that which I please, and it shall prosper [in the thing] whereto I sent it.”